Transforming lives through education and social work

 Overcrowding get worse however and many classes has to be held in temporary portacabins.
 Eventually it was realised by the Board of Governors that the only solution was a completely new campus on the outskirts of town.

-Image: Front cover of invitation to the launch event of the college extension opening
+Front cover of invitation to the launch event of Dundee College of Education extension opening

 In 1972 the foundation stonewall laid on a new building two miles to the east at Gardyne Road.
 Costing £4 million, the new College occupied a thirty acre site.